Green Living : Minimising your Carbon Footprint

 Whether you have enough space in your garden to make massive amounts compost out of general kitchen waste, or just a small spot on your countertop to recycle your food scraps, composting is one small way you can help to offset the environmental cost of globally produced food.
-According to the World Resources Institute, almost a quarter of all calories created for human consumption is lost or wasted, and the average US household contributes around 7.6 metric tons of CO2e (carbon dioxide equivalents) each year through food production and transportation alone.
-By composting waste food and planting at home, people can break the cycle of environmental abuse and keep food scraps out of landfills where they build up methane gas as they decompose in plastic rubbish bags and contribute to global warming.
+According to the World Resources Institute, almost a quarter of human consumption of calories is lost or wasted.
+Meanwhile, the average US household contributes around 7.6 metric tons of CO2e (carbon dioxide equivalents) each year through food production and transportation alone.
+By composting waste food and planting at home, people can break the cycle of environmental abuse.
+That kind of trash build up methane gas as they decompose in plastic rubbish bags and contribute to global warming.

 5. Cold Clean

-When you use your washer, select the cold water function to prevent up to 90% of the energy from being wasted on unnecessarily heating the water for a wash.
-There are many detergents on the market that can clean your laundry in cold water without using harsh chemicals and artificial perfumes which can be harmful to the environment.
+When using washer, select the cold water function to prevent wasting up to 90% fro water heater.
+There are many detergents on the market that can clean your laundry in cold water without using harsh chemicals and artificial perfumes.
+Using the wrong product can be harmful to the environment.

-Green building and environmental awareness aren’t just passing fads.
-As sustainable home design and eco-friendly lifestyles become more mainstream, we can begin to correct the mistakes of the past and start to enjoy healthier living from the comfort of our homes.
+Green building and environmental awareness aren’t just a trend.
+Lets’ start the eco-lifestyle and enjoy healthier living from the comfort of our homes.